 Some companies have had success with more free-form continuous learning initiatives, like points systems.
 Employees choose training tasks that appeal most to them, which gets them to buy into their own development.
 Points can be awarded for tasks like shadowing a more senior employee for a few hours, reading a book and hosting a discussion about it, or choosing and attending a training session outside the office.

 For many industries, mentorships can be an excellent way to foster engagement and learning.
 They allow staff to learn from each other on the job, and they can help keep all involved parties engaged in their work.
-More tenured staff will benefit from revisiting the fundamentals of their roles, and newer employees can pick up soft skills and time-saving steps that might otherwise take them years on the job to figure out.
+More tenured staff will benefit from revisiting the fundamentals of their roles, and newer employees can get soft skills training and learn time-saving steps that might otherwise take them years on the job to figure out.

 There is always a baseline level of turnover risk in any company, but the looming potential of an employee’s departure is no reason to avoid investing in their learning.
 Spending time and energy on each person's ongoing professional development will reap rewards in productivity, and potentially in increased engagement and loyalty.